At the NCCA

 As a network, the SJN operates to bring Churches together on common social justice issues, and draft material for the Council as a whole.
 The Network operates with support of the Churches on an entirely voluntary basis.

-The Eco Mission Project is to discern the feasibility of having an ecumenical network that would enable the Australian Churches to work together on ecological concerns in the Australian context.
+The Eco Mission Project is an ecumenical network that enables the Australian Churches to work together on ecological concerns in the Australian context.